MoYoez/ArcaeaResource-ActionUpdater/README.md

 * Warning: Lowiro API may not work during their firewall Policy, maybe you can input the url directly.

-* Or You can use the link from "616.sb",maybe That work().
+* Or You can use the link from "616.sb", maybe That work().

 ### Directly Link:

-You can try to download the assets without being updated by using Updater.
+You can try to download the assets without being updated by using Arcaea-updater-api.

 Directly Link : https://moyoez.github.io/ArcaeaResource-ActionUpdater/arcaea/assets/